XML

 Keys-Variants

-Key and Variant metadata must be enabled and configured using the source_key_paths and variants_enabled directives.
+Key and Variant metadata must be enabled and configured using the translate_paths

 Specifying Paths